Agent in Place

-Agent in Place is the seventh novel by Mark Greaney, published on February 20, 2018 by Berkley Books.
-It is also the seventh book in the Gray Man series.
-The novel puts its main character Court Gentry at the forefront of the civil war in Syria, as he helps a group of expatriates take down the Syrian president's brutal regime.
-The book debuted at number 7 at The New York Times bestseller list.
+Agent in Place is an action thriller novel by Mark Greaney, published on February 20, 2018 by Berkley Books.
+It is the seventh book in the Gray Man series, featuring assassin and CIA operative Court Gentry.
+The novel places Gentry at the forefront of the civil war in Syria, as he helps a group of expatriates take down the Syrian president's brutal regime.
+The book debuted at number seven at the New York Times bestseller list.